Melike10/GameCollectionManagement/README.md

 - **Rate Games**: Provide a rating between 1 and 5 for games.
 - **Manage Reviews**:
   - Edit or delete reviews.
-  - View all reviews for a specific game.
+  - View all reviews .
+  - Delete reviews according to user role

 ---